bflagg/contacts-cli/README.md

 # contacts-cli

-- I offer this modest refresh for educational with no intention of maintaining this tool.
+- Rewritten using the "New" Contacts API

-This ended up as a complete re-write using:
+- Swift Argument Parser api!
- *'Contacts' macOS 10.11
+- Educational purposes only (I am not maintaining this.)
- * Swift Argument Parser
+-

 ## Usage: